regularize/ccc/README.md

 ## Usage

 Data loaders for the [Pythia suite](https://github.com/EleutherAI/pythia) and the [OLMo suite](https://github.com/allenai/OLMo) are included in this repository.
-Therefore, the experiments for Pythia and OLMo can be run, to generate the plots, using
+Therefore, the experiments for Pythia and OLMo can be run, in Python 3.10+, to generate the plots, using
 ```
 python main.py
 ```